 Return pan used to sear shrimp to medium heat.
 Add 1 tsp. olive oil and remaining garlic to hot pan and cook, 30 seconds.

-Add reserved pasta water, cream, and Parmesan and stir constantly until slightly thickened, 3-6 minutes.
+Add reserved pasta cooking water, cream, and Parmesan and stir constantly until slightly thickened, 3-6 minutes.

 Stir in cooked pasta and tomatoes and remove from burner.

 Taste, and add remaining red pepper flakes and a pinch of salt and pepper if desired.

 Pour pasta and sauce into prepared casserole dish and place on prepared baking sheet to catch any drips.
 For best results, use either a 2-quart casserole dish or 9" pie pan.
 Arrange shrimp on top and pour any accumulated juices over.
 Cover pasta and shrimp evenly with garlic butter breadcrumbs.

 Bake in hot oven until breadcrumbs are golden brown and shrimp reaches a minimum internal temperature of 145 degrees, 12-15 minutes.

 Serve family-style, garnishing with reserved parsley.
 Bon appétit!